-In addition to attendance, test, and curricular-specific requirements, students in Lacey Township High School must earn 120 credits to graduate.
+In addition to attendance, test, and curricular-specific requirements, students in Lacey Township High School must earn no less than 120 credits to graduate, unless otherwise specified in an Individualized Education Plan (IEP).

 State Testing Graduation Requirements

 In order to receive a high school diploma in New Jersey, the New Jersey Department of Education mandates that students demonstrate graduation proficiency in both English Language Arts (ELA) and mathematics.
 There are multiple ways through which graduation proficiency may be demonstrated.
 The first pathway is the New Jersey Graduation Proficiency Assessment, mandatorily administered during junior year.
 The second pathway is broader.